Nearly one in three adults in the United States deals with short-term insomnia, while 10% struggle with various chronic sleep disorders.

 “Early research suggests that taking 160 mg of cannabidiol before bed improves sleep time in people with insomnia.
 However, lower doses do not have this effect,” the report stated, referring to cannabis’ biphasic nature.
 “Cannabidiol also does not seem to help people fall asleep and might reduce the ability to recall dreams,” the report added.

 Cannabis has shown the potential to address many sleep issues for patients.
 Be it a sleep disorder or a symptom of another condition, cannabis appears to help scores of people fall asleep easier.

 That said, cannabis is not a one-size-fits-all solution.
 As some studies suggest, the cannabinoids you consume may drastically alter your outcome.
-CBD appears to be the more recommended cannabinoid to try, often paired with the intoxicating THC.
+CBD and CBN appear to be the more recommended cannabinoids to try, often paired with the intoxicating THC.

 A number of other factors, from the strain and consumption method to dose and metabolism, can also influence how you may react to medical marijuana.
 As such, consult with your physician before using cannabis to treat a sleep disorder or disturbance.

 Sign up for bi-weekly updates, packed full of cannabis education, recipes, and tips.
 Your inbox will love it.